-Dr. Alfred Kinsey Dewson was born on the 26th of July, 1812 in Wolverhampton, England.
+Dr. Alfred Kensey Dewson was born on the 21st of January, 1812 in Wolverhampton, England.
 His father was Lieutenant Jeremiah Wilkes Dewson, a member of the British Army.
-His mother was the former Elizabeth Kinsey.
+His mother was the former Elizabeth Kensey.
 He was the eldest son of 10 children born to the couple.

 Dr. Dewson obtained his medical degree from Columbia College, New York in 1835.
 He set up his medical practice at 62 Yonge Street in Toronto in August of 1835.
 In 1837 he was the surgeon to the 2nd Battalion, Queen’s Light Infantry.